 May I grieve if I am not awarded tenure?

 UTFA regularly advises members regarding their interim and/or tenure reviews.
-We recommend that ANY negative comments in a summary of evidence be responded to by the candidate and are available to provide advice.
+We recommend that ANY negative comments in a summary of evidence be responded to by the candidate.
+UTFA is available to provide advice.
 We encourage candidates to consult UTFA early in the process if they have any concerns.
-UTFA can also assist members with extensions of time to the interim or tenure reviews if they have taken pregnancy/parental or adoption leave or have experienced serious personal circumstances beyond their control such ask illness or injury or damage to their research facilities.
+UTFA can also assist members with extensions of time to the interim or tenure reviews if they have taken pregnancy/parental or adoption leave or have experienced serious personal circumstances beyond their control such as illness or injury or damage to their research facilities.

+Appeals of non-renewal at the interim review stage are limited in scope (significant procedural irregularities, bias, unreasonable inconsistency in the application of standards) and do not follow the grievance procedure.
 Some aspects of a tenure review can be grieved, but to challenge a denial of tenure, there is a different process.
-Appeals of tenure are limited in scope (significant procedural irregularities, bias, unreasonable in light of the evidence and the standards applied in the division in recent years).
+Appeals of tenure are limited in scope (significant procedural irregularities, bias, unreasonable decision in light of the evidence and the standards applied in the division in recent years).
 They are decided after a hearing by an internal committee of colleagues.
 When an appeal is successful, the candidate’s tenure is referred to a new committee for consideration.